aegiz/speech-conference/README.markdown

 ## Development

-After downloading the boilerplate, your first order of business is to open terminal and run `npm install`
+After downloading the files, run `npm start`

-Next, run `rm -R .git` to remove the existing version control.

-Then, to start up the local server, run `npm start`

 Open a browser and hit [http://localhost:3000](http://localhost:3000), and we are ready to roll

+For the presenter view add : presenter& after the #/nb ex: http://localhost:3000/#/1?presenter&_k=2iflm2

 ## Build & Deployment